Services during Corona Virus outbreak

-Operation Emotion, in association with Blunt Edge Films, have recently produced eleven films entitled ‘Survivors Stories.’
+Operation Emotion, in association with Blunt Edge Films, have recently produced twelve films entitled ‘Survivors Stories.’

 These compelling short films demonstrate the enormous consequences of sexual abuse whilst sharing individual stories about hope and recovery.
 The aim is to educate and inform society about sexual abuse and dispel myths, stereotyping and misinformation.

 Get the all new, free Operation Emotion apps